The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy

 \subsubsection{Attaining Emotional Empowerment and Social Support}

-Using the Pin of Shame provides emotional relief to participants, including a \textbf{satisfaction and pleasure rooted in retributive justice}.
-Typically, participants described the Pin of Shame as a satisfying and enjoyable experience, where the shaming of those who leave negative comments provides catharsis through a general recognition that justice has been served.
+Some participants described initially using flags, the key platform-offered feature to address inappropriate content, to report norm violations.
+However, this usually resulted in the platform refusing to take any action on the flagged item.
+Participants interpreted such refusals as a dismissal of their emotional and moral judgment, and felt that platform-offered tools like flags fail to address or even acknowledge their harm.
+Such experiences motivated them to pursue making sense of their harm by making inappropriate comments on their posts hyper-visible.
+For example, P5 described reporting a comment against her transgender identity only to be told that it was not considered hate speech:

-\begin{quote} \textit{``Just watch the shit, pin the comment, and watch people respond to that person, it's just kind of a source of amusement sometimes, and makes me feel better when other people who are trying to troll me also get trolled.
-I don't know.
-It's probably not like the best strategy.
-But it makes me feel better sometimes.
-I won't lie. ...
-It's very satisfying to see.'' - P14} \end{quote}
+\begin{quote} \textit{``The comment that I pinned was `Gas chamber'.
+I reported that comment, and Instagram said that wasn't hate speech or reportable and so after that, I pinned the comment ...
+I just can't believe we live in a world where you can say things like that to people.'' -- P5} \end{quote}